WP-API/OAuth1/docs/spec.md

 The following document describes the HTTP API for authenticating and authorizing a remote client with a WordPress installation.

+To generate a consumer for use by other applications, refer to the [client-cli instructions for doing so](https://github.com/WP-API/client-cli#step-1-creating-a-consumer).

 ## Framework
 The WordPress OAuth Authentication API ("OAuth API") is a HTTP-based API based on the [OAuth 1.0a][RFC5849].
 It also builds on the OAuth 1.0a specification